deepthirupesh/deepthi_rupesh/README.md

 Experienced in building system designs that effectively meet both functional and non-functional requirements.
 Proven expertise in building complex systems, implementing Test-Driven Development (TDD), and driving projects from conception to successful deployment.
 Proficient in grooming, mentoring, and breaking down intricate projects into manageable tasks.
 Scoped initiatives with a broad impact, not just at the team level but also at adjacent and non-adjacent team levels.
 Demonstrates a hands-on leadership style by closely identifying and resolving potential blockers, ensuring the seamless and accelerated progression of projects.

+### Fun Facts 🎉

+- I once accidentally deleted my entire codebase and had to rewrite it from scratch. 😅
+- I firmly believe that debugging is 99% swearing and 1% fixing bugs. 💻🤬

 **Technical Tools/Key Skills** 🍳

 Java, Python, Spring framework, Spring Boot